- Obama not worried about Ebola at upcoming African summit in D.C.

 "Every war is ironic because every war is worse than expected.
 Every war constitutes an irony of situation because its means are so melodramatically disproportionate to its presumed ends," Fussell wrote in "The Great War," his study of World War I that ranked No. 75 on the Modern Library's list of the greatest nonfiction books of the 20th century.

-Fussell was born and raised in Pasadena, Calif., and graduated from Pomona College.
+A lawyer's son, Fussell was born and raised in Pasadena, California, and graduated from Pomona College.
 He earned his advanced degrees from Harvard and later taught at Connecticut College, Rutgers and the University of Pennsylvania.
 By the time he had entered Pomona College, he was a "conspicuous non-joiner" who "became obsessed with the imagined obligation to go it alone," he wrote in his memoir "Doing Battle: The Making of a Skeptic."

 In his early career, he wrote "Poetic Meter and Poetic Form," a well-regarded textbook for understanding poetry, and an analysis of Samuel Johnson.